 Candidates will be required to pass 60 taught credits and successfully transfer to full PhD status in order to progress on the programme.

 Year Three

-- The PGR will continue research under the direction of their supervisor. - Month 36: Annual Progress Review
+- The PGR will continue research under the direction of their supervisor. - Month 36 (Full-time candidates): Annual Progress Review - Month 36 (Part-time candidates): Undergo the transfer assessment process.

 Year Four